hhundhausen/CSE110_Lab-1/index.md

 In my free time, I love to spend time with my parents, drink iced-coffee, hike with my dog, and read.

 I am a **huge** coffee drinker.
-I enjoy the taste of coffeee as much as the caffine it provides.
+I enjoy the taste of coffee as much as the caffine it provides.
 I have tried a lot of local San Diego Coffee Shops, and my ulitmate favorite is a shop called [Lofty Coffee Company](https://loftycoffee.com/pages/encinitas).
 I like Lofty Coffee Company, because they make the best [crossiants](https://www.istockphoto.com/photos/croissant) and [iced lattes](https://www.istockphoto.com/search/2/image?phrase=iced%20latte).

 During Summer 2022, I grew a huge obession with reading and read *thirty* books (admittedly all were fiction).
 Written below is a quote from one of my favorite books that I read over that particular summer titled *Ignite Me* by Tahereh Mafi.
 > "Books are easily destroyed.
 But words will live as long as people can remember them." - from Ignite Me by Tahereh Mafi